KatharineME/Note/TODO_post/aws.md

 Run the container in the background and restart automatically

-Port 8000 in container > 80 in the EC2 instance > public IP of instance
+Port 8000 in container > 80 in EC2 instance > public IP of instance

 ```bash
 docker run --detach --restart unless-stopped -p 80:8000 image